-Nadia Narain & Katia Narain Phillips are world-famous wellness practitioners, lifestyle authors and Belmond Good Living Experience Makers.
+Nadia Narain & Katia Narain Phillips are world-famous wellness practitioners and lifestyle authors.
 They believe that taking time for yourself is crucial to a life well lived.
 Get to know Belmond’s Soul Sisters.

 Sisters Nadia and Katia grew up in Hong Kong.
 Their mother is a South African ballet dancer and Pilates teacher while their father worked in fashion retail.
 From their teens, each took their own path.